thk2b/autoscroll-react/README.md

 🚧 At this stage, this project is not unit-tested but works as expected.
+Minor optimizations are planned.
 Use with caution. 🚧

 # autoscroll-react